What Is Vivitrol?

 What Are The Advantages?

-Many recovering addicts struggle with relapses and relapse anxiety.
+Many of those in recovery struggle with relapses and relapse anxiety.
 Vivitrol is one powerful chemical mechanism to neutralize the pleasurable effects of alcohol and Opioids by interfering with the way they’re processed in the brain.
 In short, taking the medication will prevent an individual from getting drunk or high from alcohol or Opioids while they’re taking the medication.

 Vivitrol carries less controversy and less risk than other, comparable medicines like Methadone and Buprenorphine – which can help individuals come off Opioids, but also activate the very same Opioid receptors in the brain as illicit drugs.
 The medication itself is not an Opioid or Opioid agonist, and therefore blocks Opioid receptors instead of activating them.
 That means the possibility for dependency or tolerance is practically nonexistent.

-Studies have shown that Vivitrol helps prevent relapse, especially when compared to a control group of recovering addicts who were not treated with the medicine and who relapsed at a higher rate than those prescribed the medication.
+Studies have shown that Vivitrol helps prevent relapse, especially when compared to a control group of individuals in recovery who were not treated with the medicine and who relapsed at a higher rate than those prescribed the medication.

 What Are The Disadvantages?